"Know whence you came. If you know whence you came, there is really no limit to where you can go." – James Baldwin

-In a simplistic superhero world this would be explained in a word: fate.
+In a simplistic comic book world this would be explained in a word: fate.
 After all, Angela is a black member of law enforcement in a town where white supremacists hunted down and killed many cops in a coordinated attack.

 But "Watchmen" links Will and Angela by a DNA test and explain Angela's history by placing her grandfather memories, taken from his brain, inside of her head.
 That feels like a clear nod at epigenetic transmission of trauma, and the role such transference plays in these heroes' stories.